SGDInstitute/apollo/content/collections/pages/mblgtacc/session-2.md

             type: hard_break
           -
             type: text
-            text: ' Stone identity is as rich and complex as it is misunderstood band oversimplified.
+            text: 'Stone identity is as rich and complex as it is misunderstood and oversimplified.
 Unlike the term implies, stone identity is a place for warmth, growth, and physical fulfillment.
 Stone identities have existed for decades, and while research suggests that the number of stone people has remained relatively constant, the identity has seen a resurgence in popular queer culture.
 Delve into the history and politics of this complex sexual and emotional identity!
 This workshop is 18+.'
       -
         type: heading
         attrs: